Why Newark

 Does Lily Garipova speak Russian for Newark transactions?

 Yes.
 Russian is Lily's native language.
-Lily represents Russian-speaking buyers and sellers in Newark and the broader Tri-City corridor in either Russian or English.
+Lily represents Russian-speaking buyers and sellers in Newark and the broader Tri-City corridor in either English or Russian.
 Russian-language Newark page: lilygaripova.com/ru/newark-realtor/.

 Which Newark addresses fall into Fremont Unified instead of Newark Unified?